 - Poor soil is our curse.
 In South Florida we have great growing conditions: Warm temperatures, sunny days, and some rainfall but typical, urban soil is fill dirt composed of sand/rocks/shell.
 The pH is very high (nearly 8) and often it is teaming with nematodes: microscopic eel worms that attack tomato roots.
 Improve your soil with liberal applications of organic matter.
 I have used bulk compost from a local vegetation recycling yard and bulk potting soil by the yard.
 Canadian peat moss is another excellent additive to help hold water and help make the soil slightly acid.

 - Nematodes are microscopic eel worms that inhabit the soil and cause serious damage to roots of vegetables.
 There is no nematicide that “nukes” the soil for us home owners.
 (There used to be one called Vapam and it was extremely toxic.)
-There were organic options like Root Guard and Clandosan composed of crustacean shells that is incorporated in the soil pre-plant that can help keep the numbers of nematodes down.
+There were organic options like Root Guard and Clandosan composed of crustacean shells that is incorporated in the soil pre-planting but had very limited affect.
 Solarizing with clear plastic can help.
-Growing the nematicidal marigold as a cover crop during summer can help too.
+Growing the nematocidal marigold as a cover crop during summer can help too.
 The best pre-plant treatment I’ve used is combining Zerotol and Azaguard as a drench.
 Repeat twice.

 - Incorporate fertilizer before planting.
 Let’s not argue about organic versus chemical fertilizers.
 It is your personal preference.
 I have used both with equal results but because we have poor soils and a heavy-feeding crop I incorporate a complete organic fertilizer at planting, then supplement with liquid feed monthly.
 I used to buy 50# bags of greensand, bone meal, and composted turkey manure and layer it on before rototilling.
-Now I use Mighty Grow Organic 4-3-4 with great results but they have gone out of business, leaving Espoma as the best organic, granular option.
+I have used Mighty Grow Organic 4-3-4 with great results but they have gone out of business, leaving Espoma as the best organic, granular option.

 - Stake them up.
 Typical tomato plants are vines that, if allowed to crawl along the ground, will decay.
 By forcing them up a stake you will get more clean fruit per square foot and less disease problems.